Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Introduction

 \subsubsection{Algebraic geometry}

-Unless otherwise specified, our stacks are Artin, with smooth affine stabilizers, and are of finite type over $\Fqn$ (or $\Fqbar$, depending on the field of definition).
-We write $\pt_n = \Spec \Fqn$ and $\pt = \Spec \Fqbar$, where $q = p^k$ for some prime number $p$.
-Moreover, for any Artin stack $\mathcal{Y}$ over $\Fqbar$, we usually use $\mathcal{Y}_n$ to denote \emph{an} $\Fqn$-form of $\mathcal{Y}$.
+Unless otherwise specified, our stacks are Artin, with smooth affine stabilizers, and are of finite type over $\Fq$ (or $\Fqbar$, depending on the field of definition), where $q = p^k$ for some prime number $p$.
+We let $\Stk$ and $\Stk_{\Fq}$ denote the categories of such Artin stacks over $\Fq$ and $\Fqbar$, respectively.

+We write $\pt_0 = \Spec \Fq$ and $\pt = \Spec \Fqbar$.
+Moreover, for any Artin stack $\mathcal{Y}$ over $\Fqbar$, we usually use $\mathcal{Y}_0$ to denote \emph{an} $\Fq$-form of $\mathcal{Y}$.
 We will make heavy use of the theory of graded sheaves developed in~\cite{ho_revisiting_2022}, obtained by categorically semi-simplifying Frobenius actions in the category of mixed sheaves~\cite{beilinson_faisceaux_2018}.
 All notation involving the theory of graded sheaves will be the same as in~\cite{ho_revisiting_2022}.
 We will now recall only the main pieces of notation from there.